SanderLoman/rust-p2p/docs/README.md

 -   [**Rationale**](./rationale/): Provides an overview of the project's purpose, goals, objectives and why certain design decisions were made.
 -   [**Repository**](./repo/): Offers an in-depth look at the repository, including its structure, guidelines, and best practices.
 -   [**Architecture**](./architecture/): Details the architecture of the execution, consensus, and relay mechanisms.

+Each section contains detailed information to help new contributors understand the project and its components.
+The documentation is designed to be informative, accessible, and user-friendly, providing a comprehensive guide to the Contower repository.